 Also, if your specialist surgeon schedules a follow up appointment, it is important that you attend it so that your surgeon can monitor your results and ensure a quick and stable recovery.

 Immediately after your surgery, you may experience soreness, bruising, and pain on your surgical site.
 These discomforts can be alleviated by taking pain relievers and anti-inflammatories.

 What Does Dr Doyle Do Differently?

 There are hundreds of doctors and plastic surgeons that do Breast Surgery.
 But, unfortunately, everyone’s experience and knowledge are not the same.

 Dr Mark Doyle is a fully qualified and experienced Specialist Plastic Surgeon in Queensland who has over 30 years of experience implementing modern breast surgery techniques.
-He emphasises natural results in all of his patients and offers a well-balanced, beautiful looking breasts achieved through surgery.

 Through years of working with different patients and challenging cases, Dr Doyle can help to reduce any anxiety, stress and fear you have relating to your cosmetic or functional breast surgery procedure.
 His main goal is to put you at ease and answer any of the questions you may have leading up to surgery.

 Recovery is very important when we talk about plastic and cosmetic surgery.
 A trained surgeon with extensive experience can greatly reduce recovery time and the intensity itself.

 How Much Does Breast Surgery Cost? – Costs & Prices